-After practicing for over 20 years as a fully accredited General Surgeon with an extensive experience of abdominal surgery, the aesthetic aspects of the abdomen seemed a natural extension of Dr. Scarlett’s interest in aesthetic surgery.
-He had acquired a wide experience in both full and mini abdominoplasty procedures, which together with liposuction where required produce significant improvement in patients with excessive abdominal tissue where this is performed for medical reasons or aesthetic deterioration such as may occur following pregnancy.
+After practicing for over 20 years as a fully-accredited General Surgeon with an extensive experience of abdominal surgery, the aesthetic aspects of the abdomen seemed a natural extension of Dr. Scarlett’s interest in aesthetic surgery.
+He has acquired experience in both full and mini abdominoplasty procedures, which together with liposuction in patients with excessive abdominal tissue that may be associated with medical reasons or aesthetic deterioration such as following pregnancy.

 Abdominoplasty can be performed as a Day Case Procedure, but with more extensive surgery an overnight stay in the hospital may be required.

 Abdominoplasty is performed under general anaesthesia.
 There are two types of tummy tuck procedures: complete abdominoplasty and partial or mini abdominoplasty.

 Complete abdominoplasty is one where a long incision is made from hipbone to hipbone along the bikini line.
 The abdominal wall muscles are tightened, excess skin and fat are removed and the belly button is relocated with respect to the abdominal skin.